-Summertime provides a great opportunity to read a good book in the shade.
-Sunny days, slower schedules, and a break from lessons can be a much needed in-breath for homeschooling families.
-Here are my top picks of summer reading for homeschooling families – for kids, families, and moms (with new updates for Summer 2020).🌄
+Summertime is the perfect time to read a good book in the shade.
+Sunny days, slower schedules, and a break from formal lessons can be a much needed in-breath for families.
+Here are my personalized recommendations of summer reading for homeschooling families ~ for kids, families, and parents, too. (updated for 2023)

 This post contains affiliate links for your convenience.
-You can read my website disclaimer policy here.
+You can read my full website disclosure policy here.

 Summer Reading Picks for Kids & Families

-Here are some of our family’s all-time favorite read-alouds for summertime plus some swell new literature.
+Here are some of my family’s all-time favorite read-alouds for summertime plus some wonderful new literature.
 Great for family’s to read together, for older children to read on their own or to younger siblings.

 Time of Wonder by Robert McCloskey